Axway/Grapes/server/src/site/markdown/user_doc/authentication.md

  * add or remove corporate groupIds
  * perform a garbage collection

 The administrator user is created while running Grapes.
-The name and the password are defined in the server configuration file ([see the server configuration|quick-start.html]).
+The name and the password are defined in the server configuration file (see the [Quick start]).

 	http:
       adminUsername: test